sudowork/gdi-intro-to-devops/slides-2020-11-12/01-opening.md

 DevOps is a very broad topic

-We'll cover what DevOps is and careers in DevOps
+High level: What DevOps is and careers in DevOps

-Lecture-style, ask questions in the Hopin event chat
+Lecture-style, ask questions in the Hopin session chat

 I don't know everything (nobody does)